jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 explore folder structure
 =================================================================
-to get a first idea you should look at the filetree inside the example with
+to get a first idea you should look at the filetree inside the example with different options

-    tree . -d -L 2
+    tree . -d -L 2      # only directories and two levels deep tree . -d           # only directories
-    tree . -d
+    tree .              # all files and folders

+following is the output from `tree . -d -L 2` of this repository before OpenFOAM writes the output data.
+Redo this command after every creating data to see the differences.

-    tree .
+    .
+    ├── case
+    │   ├── 0.org
+    │   ├── constant
+    │   └── system
+    ├── doc
+    │   └── resources
+    └── meshCase
+        ├── constant
+        └── system

 the file structure is documented in [Chapter 4.1 from the User Guide](https://cfd.direct/openfoam/user-guide/v7-case-file-structure/#x16-1220004.1)